temporalio/documentation/docs/cadence-to-temporal.md

 - Uber YARPC library is not used by Temporal.
 - Temporal no longer needs to use Kafka.
-- Temporal uses Promentheus by default in Docker images instead of statsd.
+- Temporal uses Prometheus by default in Docker images instead of statsd.

 7. **Temporal Server configuration files are different**